rishabhstein/git-11ty-blog/src/posts/2025-12-31-winding-up-year-2025.md

 It was a life-changing year for me with many important events in my life.
 This brought stress and a lot of happiness and feelings of pride as well.
 I hope the next one will be less intense.

 Now it's almost time to welcome 2026.
-Singing in 2025 and wishing you a very Happy New Year.
+Signing of from 2025 and wishing you a very Happy New Year.